e271828e/Flight.jl/docs/src/tutorials/tutorial01/tutorial01.md

     To assign a precise value to a control slider, use Ctrl+Click (on Windows) or Cmd+click (on Mac) to enable keyboard input.

-Under *Longitudinal Control*, select the *Throttle/Pitch SAS* mode.
+Under *Longitudinal Control*, select the *SAS* mode.
 In this mode, throttle and elevator inputs are fed to a longitudinal stability compensator, which computes the actual throttle and elevator actuator commands.
 This modifies the natural short-period and phugoid modes, providing a smoother, more stable pitch response.
 When clicked, the button will turn amber, indicating the mode is now on standby; it will engage automatically upon lift off.

-Under *Lateral Control*, select the *Roll/Yaw SAS* mode.
-In this mode, aileron and rudder inputs are fed to a lateral stability compensator, which computes aileron and rudder actuator commands.
+Under *Lateral Control*, select the *SAS* mode.
+In this mode, aileron and rudder inputs are fed to a lateral stability compensator, which computes the actual aileron and rudder actuator commands.
 This improves the aircraft's Dutch roll response and stabilizes its naturally unstable spiral mode.

 Currently, the GUI does not have a graphical instrument panel.
 Instead, the *Flight Data* section